aniltaskiran/LazyXcode/AccessibilityGenerator/README.md

 ## Install Swift Mock Generator Xcode Source Editor Extension

 - Close Xcode if it is open
-- <a href= "DmgFile/AccessibilityGenerator.dmg" download>Click to Download</a>
 - Download the latest release [here](./DmgFile/AccessibilityGenerator.dmg)
 - Copy the app to the `Applications` folder.
 - Open the app (You will get a warning message like `Accessibility Generator can't be opened because it is from an unidentified developer.`)
-- Go to `System Preferences -> Security & Privacy -> General Tab` and select `Open Anyway` AccessibilityGenerator.
+- Go to `System Preferences -> Security & Privacy -> General Tab` and tap `Open Anyway` AccessibilityGenerator.
-- Open the app and tap `Open Extensions`then go to `Xcode Source Editor` tab and make sure `Accessibility Generator` is enabled.
+- Open the app and tap `Open Extensions` button.
+Then go to `Xcode Source Editor` tab and make sure `Accessibility Generator` is enabled.
 - Open Xcode